kipoi/kipoi-containers/README.md

 If everything is succesfull `kipoi_containers/kipoi-model-repo-hash` will be updated to the most recent commit on the master branch of the [model repo](https://github.com/kipoi/models).

-**Note:** This **does not** update the jsons residing at the [model repo](https://github.com/kipoi/models/tree/master/shared/containers).
-For now, only the local jsons at `kipoi_contaners/container-info` gets updated.
-An automated feature to update the maps at the [model repo](https://github.com/kipoi/models/tree/master/shared/containers) followed by a pr will be added in future.

 ## Tests